jocerfranquiz/jocerfranquiz/README.md

 ### Hello, stranger.
 Pick one option:

--> Talk about maths, algorithms, and gamedev
+-> Learn more about Algebra, Categories, Algorithms, Functional Programming

+-> Create programs on Python, C, Lisp

--> Learn modern C, compilers, and interpreters
+-> Craft compilers, and interpreters

 -> Find me as `@jocerfranquiz` on Twitter